LiuYuancheng/Xandar_PPL_Sensor_IOT_Web/README.md

 ` Figure-00: IoT device program system diagram, version v2.3 (2024)`

 The project's Python IoT firmware code is also modularized and flexible for user to plug their own sensors on Raspberry PI to build different kinds of customized IoT device.
+For the system usage, please refer to the demo video: [Demo Video](https://youtu.be/Tjrk2zAi9co?si=c_6RbUA_PG1ceub_)

 ```
 # Created:     2019/09/11 [ rebuilt from v1.5 on 22/06/2024 ]